czbiohub-sf/MIDAS/docs/output.rst

 Species-level pan-genome refers to the set of non-redundant genes that represent the genetic diversity within one species cluster.

-In order to construct the pan-genome database for each species, the first step if to concatenate the annotated genes from its all genome members into ``pangenomes/100001/genes.ffn``.
+In order to construct the pan-genome database for each species, the first step is to concatenate the annotated genes from all genomes within the species cluster into ``pangenomes/100001/genes.ffn``.
 The second step, which is also the most time-consuming step, is to cluster the concatenated genes based on 99% percent identity (PID) using `vsearch <https://github.com/torognes/vsearch>`_.
-Each cluster was represented by the gene at its center - centroid gene (``centroids.99.ffn``).
+Each cluster is represented by the gene at its center - centroid gene (``centroids.99.ffn``).
-The ``centroid.99`` genes were further on clustered to 95, 90, ..., PID, respectively, and the mapping relationships were listed in ``centroid_info.txt``.
+The ``centroid.99`` genes are further on clustered to 95, 90, ..., PID, respectively, and the mapping relationships are listed in ``centroid_info.txt``.
-The top level ``centroids.ffn`` file represents the 99 percent identity clusters, and serves as the species pan-genome databases.
+The top level ``centroids.ffn`` file represents the 99 percent identity clusters, and it serves as the species pan-genome databases.

-Reads are aligned to the pan-genome databases to determine the gene content of strains in a sample (``run_genes`` command), and reads can optionally aggregated into gene clusters at any of the lower clustering thresholds across samples (``merge_genes`` command).
+Reads are aligned to the pan-genome database to determine the gene content and average copy number of strains in a sample (``run_genes`` command), and reads can optionally aggregated into gene clusters at any of the lower clustering thresholds across samples (``merge_genes`` command).

 .. code-block:: shell